XYOracleNetwork-v1/sdk-core-c/README.md

 A library to preform all basic XYO Network functions.
 This includes creating an origin chain, maintaining an origin chain, negotiations for talking to other nodes, and other basic functionality.
-The library has heavily abstracted modules so that all operations will work with any crypto, storage, networking, ect.
+The library has heavily abstracted modules so that all operations will work with any crypto, storage, networking, etc.

 ## Installing
 You can add sdk-core-c to your existing app by cloning the project, building the library, and linking it into your project.